Gagron Fort: History

-Gagron fort was constructed during the twelfth century by the king Bijaldev and the fort was ruled by the Khinchi kingdom for 300 years.
-The exact date on which the fort was constructed remains a mystery but historians estimate that the fort was constructed from the seventh century to the fourteenth century.
+Gagron fort was constructed during the twelfth century by the King Bijaldev Singh Dod a Dod Rajput. and the fort was ruled by the Khinchi kingdom for 300 years.
+The exact date on which the fort was constructed remains a mystery, but historians estimate that parts of the fort was constructed between the seventh and fourteenth centuries.

-The last ruler of this fort is reported to be king Achal Das Khinchi.
-During the medieval power, there muslim rulers of Malwa attacked Gagron fort.
-Sultan Hoshang Shah attacked the fort in the year 1423 with an army that included 30 thousand horsemen and 84 elephant riders.
-Achal Das Khinchi, on realizing that his defeat was inevitable, due to the Sultan's superior numbers and higher grade weapons, did not surrender and fought till he lost his life, which is accordance to Rajput tradition.
-Furthermore, many women performed jauhar (burnt themselves alive), in order to avoid being taken captive by the Sultan's forces.
+The last ruler of this fort is reported to be King Achal Das Khinchi.
+Over the centuries, the muslim rulers of Malwa attacked Gagron Fort.
+Sultan Hoshang Shah attacked the fort in the year 1423 with an army that included 30,000 horsemen and 84 elephant riders.
+Achal Das Khinchi, despite realising that his defeat was inevitable due to the Sultan's superior numbers and higher grade weapons, did not surrender and fought till he lost his life, in accordance with the Rajput tradition.
+Furthermore, many women committed jauhar, burnt themselves alive in order to avoid being taken captive by the Sultan's forces.
 The fort has reportedly seen 14 battles and 2 jauhars of queens.

 The fort has also been conquered by Sher Shah and Akbar.
 Akbar also reportedly made this fort a headquarter and later gave it to Prathviraj of Bikaner as a part of his estate.